 The peer-to-peer twinning model has led to a strong sense of country ownership, as local experts have graduated from being the recipient partner to providing South-to-South twinning leadership and building in-country capacity.
 While this report outlines the most direct results of AIHA’s work through the TCP, the follow-on impacts will be felt for decades to come as shared best practices continue to take root and spread.

-AIHA twinning programs maximize voluntary contributions of professional expertise, equipment, and materials, to leverage donor resources effectively.
-Since 1992, AIHA has managed more than $345 million in USG grants and awards, accompanied by $296 million in in-kind contributions by our U.S. twinning partners.
-This includes more than $110 million in USG funds through the TCP, leveraged by over $41 million in in-kind contributions of professional time, equipment, supplies, and other material support from our U.S. partners involved in the program.
+AIHA twinning programs maximized voluntary contributions of professional expertise, equipment, and materials, to leverage donor resources effectively.
+This included more than $112 million in USG funds through the TCP, leveraged by over $41 million in in-kind contributions of professional time, equipment, supplies, and other material support from our U.S. partners involved in the program.

-AIHA utilizes a wide range of evidence-based, cost-effective approaches for health systems strengthening (HSS), developing human resources for health (HRH), and other needed capacity building.
+AIHA utilized a wide range of evidence-based, cost-effective approaches for health systems strengthening (HSS), developing human resources for health (HRH), and other needed capacity building.

-In accordance with the PEPFAR Blueprint for Creating an AIDS-free Generation, AIHA’s TCP activities focus on:
+In accordance with the PEPFAR Blueprint for Creating an AIDS-free Generation, AIHA’s TCP activities focused on: